ccsjib/syllabusscraper/README.md

 HOMEWORK.txt is accessed by Rainmeter using a piece of a Raimeter widget (skin) I found online which reads a .txt since Rainmeter alone can't do this.
 I wanted to connect this to the dock, but unfortunately with the time constraints I did not think this was doable.
 Instead, I decided to learn very basic Rainmeter scripting and got some draggable text to display on my desktop!

-Overall I'm really happy with this project.
+Overall, I'm really happy with this project.
 I wish I was able to do more in the time given, but it is a functional syllabus scraper!
 For my next version, I will be focusing on:
 - the other syllabi
-- dock integation
+- dock integration
-- code clean-up
+- code clean-up/simplification